Journalism Club Adviser - The Little RHAMbler, The RHAMbler Magazine

 - @mscliftonrham on Instagram to see what books I'm reading and to see photos from my FFT Fellowship to study Native American cultures and storytelling in South Dakota, Montana, and Washington!

-- THIS SUMMER: Read a book!
+- Read a book!
 Any book!
 Fiction, nonfiction, biography, memoir, graphic novel, comic book.
 Read magazines (print or online).
 Read news articles.
-In the beginning of the school year, students will be encouraged to share what they read.
+You are always welcome to borrow books from Ms. Clifton's classroom.
+Reading helps your comprehension, writing skills, vocabulary, memory, empathy, and health!

 - Period 1 - Communications - Rm 102